dackow/meeting-summary/.ai/api-plan.md

 *   **HTTP Method:** `GET`
 *   **URL Path:** `/api/summaries/{id}`
 *   **Description:** Retrieves the full details of a specific meeting summary by its ID.
 Access is restricted to the owner of the summary via RLS.
+This endpoint includes the full transcription and summary to support the edit functionality required by the PRD.
 *   **Query Parameters:** None
 *   **Request Payload:** None
 *   **Response Payload:**